Best put the kettle on, twice.

 A total of 6 Tornado’s were lost on combat operations and one 1 from mechanical failure

-17th January 1991; hit by numerous AAA fire and after successful release of JP233 was seen to hit the ground, aircrew killed
+17th January 1991; hit by numerous AAA fire and after the successful release of JP233 was seen to hit the ground, aircrew killed

 17th January 1991; hit by a surface to air missile after releasing weapons and unable to control aircraft, crew ejected.
-Mission, using 1,000 pound bombs against an Iraqi airfield, aircrew captured
+Mission, using 1,000-pound bombs against an Iraqi airfield, aircrew captured

-19th January 1991; hit by surface to air missile whilst on a ‘run in’ for a loft attack.
+19th January 1991; hit by a surface to air missile whilst on a ‘run in’ for a loft attack.
 Mission, night attack against Iraq airfield using 1000 pound bombs, aircrew captured after navigator initiated ejection.

 20th January 1991; suffered a technical failure and was unable to land, aircraft went to a safe area and the aircrew ejected

-22nd January 1991; after successfully releasing their 1,000 pound bombs in an attack against an air defence site the aircraft was lost.
+22nd January 1991; after successfully releasing their 1,000-pound bombs in an attack against an air defence site the aircraft was lost.
 The likely cause was AAA fire

 I haven’t seen the Board of Inquiry documents and the information above is from an RAF website but I would not presume to know any better.
 Not sure what ‘finger trouble’ is and ‘informed sources’ should publish their revelations so they can be verified.